Tips for Raising Your Child to Be Bilingual

 Father and daughter studying together - Connections Academy

-2. Choose reading over TV.
+2. Choose Reading over TV.

 When it comes to raising bilingual children in a monolingual home, the key is creating as many opportunities for language exposure as possible.
-You should:
+To increase your child’s ability to learn successfully, it’s important to:

-1. Learn the basics of the second language.
+1. Learn the Basics of the Second Language.

 The Importance of Bilingual Education